operator-framework/operator-registry/docs/design/operator-bundle.md

 ### Build Bundle Image

-Operator bundle image can be built from provided operator manifests using `build` command (see *Notes* below).
+Operator bundle image can be built from provided operator manifests using the `build` command (see *Notes* below).
 The overall `bundle build` command usage is:
 ```bash
 Usage:
   opm alpha bundle build [flags]